DevOps-Gilde/S3_Docs_GitHubActionsTerraform/03_SetupInfrastructure.md

 ### Storage Account

 To learn more about Azure Storage Accounts checkout:
 https://docs.microsoft.com/de-de/azure/storage/common/storage-account-overview
 ### Backends

-To learn more about Terraform Backends checkout: https://www.terraform.io/docs/language/settings/backends/index.html
+To learn more about Terraform Backends checkout:
+https://www.terraform.io/docs/language/settings/backends/index.html

 ### State

-To learn more about the Terraform State Checkout: https://www.terraform.io/docs/language/state/index.html
+To learn more about the Terraform State Checkout:
+https://www.terraform.io/docs/language/state/index.html

 ## Input variables

 In the github actions workflows we passed input parameters to terraform.
 Currently the counterpart in terraform is missing.
-It is good practise to declare the input variables for a module (here main.tf) in a separate file.
+It is good practice to declare the input variables for a module (here main.tf) in a separate file.
 Therefore, add an additional file in the same folder as `main.tf` named `variables.tf`.
 Add the following code:

 ```
 variable "client_id" {
   description = "Application id from app registration in azure active directory."
   type        = string
 }

 variable "client_secret" {
   description = "Client secret from app registration in azure active directory."
   type        = string
 }

 variable "subscription_id" {
   description = "Subscription id of resource group."
   type        = string
 }

 variable "tenant_id" {
   description = "Tenant id of subscription."
   type        = string
 }

+variable "rg_name" {
+  description = "The name of the resource group."
+  type        = string
+}

 variable "web_app_name" {
   description = "The name of the web app."
   type        = string
 }

+variable "app_service_plan_name" {
+  description = "The name of the app service plan."
+  type        = string
+}

+variable "location" {
+  description = "location where to deploy resources to"
+  type        = string
+}

 ```
-The variables are needed for the optional monitoring task.
+The variables are needed for the optional monitoring task, too.

 ## Data and Resource